Looking after our Planet lesson plan

 Christians believe that God created the world for us, and that includes everyone before us and everyone after us.

-It is lent to all of us.
+This ‘gift’ of the whole world is lent to all of us.

 They would not be happy to receive a wrecked world from us!